gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-okta.md

 sidebar_position: 3
 ---

 This guide describes how to configure Okta to delegate to Beyond Identity for authentication during an OAuth2 authorization flow.

+The below implementation is recommended as the developer is unable to integrate this approach using Okta's or AppAuth's OIDC SDKs.

 ### Prerequisites